 This is the first museum you’ll find at the entrance of White River State Park.
 The facilities are stunning and the rotating exhibits never disappoint.
 If you’re looking for a good lunch stop, check out the Eiteljorg’s Museum Café.
 You can dine outside on their terrace while overlooking the Central Canal.

-While the Indiana State Museum continuously has rotating exhibits that are a worthwhile stop (current exhibit: Daniel Tiger’s Neighborhood), I love the architecture of their building.
+While the Indiana State Museum continuously has rotating exhibits that are a worthwhile stop, I love the architecture of their building.
 Explore the exterior of their building where there are 92 different art installments embedded into Indiana limestone representing one from each of Indiana’s 92 counties.

 After exploring the Eiteljorg Museum and the State Museum, pop over the Central Canal and pedestrian bridge to enter into the Zoo.
 Make sure to get your ticket to the dolphin show and meander throughout the Zoo’s 64 acres before you make your way back to show time.
 And, since you’ve saved so much on admission, perhaps consider adding on an animal encounter experience where you can paint with a penguin or help bathe an elephant.

 Go back in time at the Indiana Historical Society and see Indiana history up close.
 At the Indiana Historical Society, you'll be able to meet some of history's most notable characters, such as Madam C.J.
 Walker.
 Ask Indy's entrepreneurial icon all your questions about Indy in the early 20th centruy, and learn about her expansive haircare line along the way.